Scheduled MonumentsEnglandThe socket stone and part of the shaft of a churchyard cross in St Michael and St Martin's churchyard, Eastleach Martin

 What is The socket stone and part of the shaft of a churchyard cross in St Michael and St Martin's churchyard, Eastleach Martin?

-The socket stone and part of the shaft of a churchyard cross in St Michael and St Martin's churchyard, Eastleach Martin, is a fragmentary medieval cross that survives in situ within the churchyard.
+The socket stone and part of the shaft of a churchyard cross in St Michael and St Martin's churchyard, Eastleach Martin is a surviving fragment of a medieval parish cross, a form of monument commonly erected in English churchyards during the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014402.

 Who is responsible for protecting The socket stone and part of the shaft of a churchyard cross in St Michael and St Martin's churchyard, Eastleach Martin?